 Sadly, in my recent response from MAC, I noticed a change that effects their status as a cruelty free company.
-In order for Logical Harmony to promote a company as cruelty free, I want to make sure that there is no testing on animals at any point during the production of the products.
+In order for Logical Harmony to promote a company as cruelty free, I want to make sure that there is no testing on animals at any point during the production of the products or in the materials used to create the products.
 This includes by the company itself or third parties that may provide ingredients.
 If a company can’t give a straight response to those questions, I don’t endorse them and I don’t feature them on Logical Harmony.

 Normally I post the entire email response from companies, but this email from MAC has a disclosure that prohibits me from doing so without permission.
 I have emailed asking for permission to copy the entire email but have received no reply.
 So I am only going to re-post one sentence here, and it’s the only sentence that matters.